(Photo Credit: Rich Gagnon - Getty Images)

 Boston also signed big, hard-nosed forwards Max Jones, and Mark Kastelic - who, in addition to Zadorov, will help change the on-ice attitude, and toughness for Boston.

-Now, the Bruins did lose Jake Debrusk, Matt Grzelcyk, Derek Forbort, and Danton Heinen to FA, but the only higher-end loss was Debrusk.
+Now, the Bruins did lose Jake Debrusk, Matt Grzelcyk, Derek Forbort, Danton Heinen, James Van Riemsdyk, Kevin Shattenkirk, Jakub Lauko, and Milan Lucic - but the only higher-end loss was Debrusk.

-Now if it turns out that none of the aforementioned players can prooduce at a top-6 forward level, then the Bruins could always address that need at, or before the trade deadline.
-As it stands right now, this is Boston's only glaring need - but every team has at least one need entering the regular season.
+Now if it turns out that none of the aforementioned players can prooduce at a top-6 level, then the Bruins could always address that need at, or before the trade deadline.
+In fact, it's pretty much inevitable that they'll look to add a top-6 forward regardless.
+But as it stands right now, 2RW is Boston's only glaring need - but every team has at least one entering the regular season.

 In addition to 2nd line RW, the other main question many have regarding Boston -